-Through use of grant funding the Port’s Marine Unit has been improved through the installation of a strategically located in-water storage facility.
+Through the use of grant funding, the Port’s Marine Unit has been improved through the installation of a strategically located in-water storage facility.
 The facility allows for enhanced enforcement and emergency response to critical incidents at the Port and in support of adjacent emergency responders.

-Automated access control gates, remotely monitored video camera system, and installation of vehicle mounted computers provide for quick response to security breaches.
-They also provide for quick and timely processing of persons needing access to the secure maritime facilities on a 24-hour, seven day-a-week basis.
+Automated access control gates, remotely monitored video camera systems, and installation of vehicle-mounted computers provide for quick response to security breaches.
+They also provide for quick and timely processing of persons needing access to the secure maritime facilities on a 24-hour, seven-day-a-week basis.
 The digitally recorded video system provides the ability to observe, record, and review related activities captured by the cameras.

-The growth and addition of Port tenants provides for an evolving challenge for security providers.
-In addition, the Port continues to meet these challenges by enhancing the police force through training and proficiency testing of its academy trained officers and port security technicians.
+The growth and addition of Port tenants provide for an evolving challenge for security providers.
+In addition, the Port continues to meet these challenges by enhancing the police force through training and proficiency testing of its academy-trained officers and port security technicians.